ShikhaTiwari1809/ShikhaTiwari1809/README.md

 - 💬 Ask me about Machine Learning, Deep Learning, Computer Vision and LLM.
 - 📫 How to reach me: shikhat702@gmail.com

+## About Me
+I am currently pursuing a Master of Science in Data Science at Northeastern University and have a solid theoretical foundation and academic projects in data science, machine learning, deep learning, image processing, NLP, and data analytics.

+With 4.5 years of industry experience as a Data Scientist, I have worked across sectors such as healthcare, finance, and manufacturing.
+I have hands-on experience in enhancing database performance, developing predictive models, and optimizing processes that lead to measurable improvements in productivity and cost savings.
+My recent projects involved improving airline data systems at Airbus, boosting sales performance at Paytm, and automating processes at Tata Consultancy Services, resulting in significant impact for clients.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/tiwarishikha18/) [![Medium](https://img.shields.io/badge/Medium-12100E?logo=medium&logoColor=white)](https://medium.com/@https://medium.com/@shikhat702)